aspose-cells/Aspose.Cells-Doc-md/english/javascriptcpp/developer-guide/charts/axes/_index.md

 {{% alert color="primary" %}}

-In Excel charts, there are 3 kinds of Axes:
+In Excel charts, there are three kinds of axes:
-1. Horizontal(Category) Axis : X Axis
+1. Horizontal (Category) Axis: X‑axis
-1. Vertical(Value) Axis : Y Axis
+2. Vertical (Value) Axis: Y‑axis
-1. Depth(Series) Axis : Z Axis
+3. Depth (Series) Axis: Z‑axis

 {{% /alert %}}

 ## **Axis Options**
-Aspose.Cells for JavaScript via C++ also allows you to manage chart's axes at runtime.
-With the [Axis](https://reference.aspose.com/cells/javascript-cpp/axis/) object, you can change all options of Axis as done in Excel.
+Aspose.Cells for JavaScript via C++ also allows you to manage a chart's axes at runtime.
+With the [Axis](https://reference.aspose.com/cells/javascript-cpp/axis/) object, you can change all Axis options as done in Excel.

 |![todo:image_alt_text](chart_axes.png)|

 ## **Manage X and Y Axes**
-In Excel chart, horizontal and vertical axes are the two most popular axes to use.
+In an Excel chart, the horizontal and vertical axes are the two most commonly used axes.

 The following code snippet demonstrates how to set the options of X and Y axes.